aleiva00/LSTM_TIMESERIES_FCAST/README.md

-# ML_Final_Project
+# ML Final Project: Multivariate one-step forecasting with LSTM model
 This repo houses my final project for a machine learning course at TEC de Costa Rica.
 Titled 'Time Series Forecasting with LSTM Model' it showcases how to solve a forecasting problem for time series with recurrent neural networks.
 Although time-constrained, it offers a primer for more sophisticated models.
 This is joint work with Cristian Cubero.

 # Table of Contents

 - [1.
-What is LSTM](<# 1.
-What is LSTM>): high level explanation and examples.
+What is LSTM](<#1-what-is-lstm>): high level explanation and examples.
 - [2.
-Preprocessing](<# 2.
-Pre-processing>): handling missing values and building a rectangular matrix for next steps.
+Preprocessing](#2-pre-processing): handling missing values and building a rectangular matrix for next steps.
 - [3.
-Time series to supervised learning problem](<Documentation/3.
-Time series to supervised learning problem.md>): transform lags into features.
+Time series to supervised learning problem](#3-transformation-of-time-series-for-supervised-learning): transform lags into features.
 - [4.
-Building the model](<Documentation/4.
-Building the model.md>): get the data ready, split into train, val and test, build the model, train it and see what happens.
+Some steps before building the model](#4-some-steps-before-building-the-model): get the data ready and split into train, val and test.
+- [5- Model](#5-model): Build the model, train it, see what happens.
-- [5- Results and final remarks](<Documentation/5.
-Results and final remarks.md>): couple lessons from this flash project.
+- [6- Results and final remarks](#6-results-and-final-remarks): couple lessons from this flash project.